 Because not everyone can visit the Magnolia Silos, the team felt that its e-commerce operation also needed to deliver the same experience.
 Magnolia worked with Shopify Plus to create a storefront and an augmented reality app that allows users to view products in 3D and “place” them in their homes.
 AR allowed Magnolia to render its products with the highest-possible photo-realism.
 The results set Magnolia apart from the competition and strengthened its e-commerce arm, a key driver for company growth.

 2. Chase Achieves More Humanity in its Copywriting

 Chase Bank signed a five-year deal with Persado, a New York-based company that applies artificial intelligence to marketing creative.
-After testing Persado’s solutions, Chase found that using machine learning in their copywriting actually helped them achieve more humanity in their marketing.
+After testing Persado’s solutions, Chase found that using machine learning in their copywriting helped them achieve more humanity in their marketing.

 For example, one digital ad written by humans read: “Access cash from the equity in your home.”
 Persado’s version, on the other hand, read: “It’s true—You can unlock cash from the equity in your home.”
-The latter version actually performed better with customers.
+The latter version performed better with customers.

 3. Starbucks Uses Predictive Analytics to Serve Personalized Recommendation

 According to the research firm Aberdeen, companies identifying customer needs through predictive analytics can increase their organic revenue by 21% year-over-year, compared to an average of 12% without predictive analytics.

 Starbucks is one example of a brand using its loyalty card and mobile app to collect and analyze customer data.
 They announced plans for personalization back in 2016.